-Here’s a look at performance enhancing drugs in sports.
+Here’s a look at the use of performance-enhancing drugs in sports.

-The issue has gained prominence in the last 10 years as a result of the Bay Area Laboratory Co-Operative (BALCO) investigation, tell-alls by former professional athletes and the Mitchell investigation into drugs in professional baseball and a scandal involving Russia’s 2014 Olympic team.
+The issue gained prominence as a result of the Bay Area Laboratory Co-Operative (BALCO) investigation, tell-alls by former professional athletes, a 2007 report on drugs in professional baseball and a scandal involving Russia’s 2014 Olympic team.

-Tetrahydrogestrinone, also called "THG" or "The Clear," is the type of steroid purportedly used by many high-profile athletes, including track star Marion Jones and baseball player Barry Bonds.
+Tetrahydrogestrinone, also known as THG or the Clear, is a powerful steroid purportedly used by such high profile athletes as track star Marion Jones and baseball player Barry Bonds.

-1987 - The National Football League begins testing players for steroids.
+1987 - The National Football League (NFL) begins testing players for steroids.

-1988 - Congress passes the Anti-Drug Abuse Act, which makes possession and distribution of nonprescription anabolic steroids for non-medical purposes a crime.
+1988 - The US Congress passes the Anti-Drug Abuse Act, which makes possession and distribution of anabolic steroids for non-medical purposes a crime.

 1990 - Congress strengthens the 1988 law by classifying anabolic steroids as a controlled substance.